In this section

 - Appointments within 2 working days for those who are newly diagnosed with HIV.
-At this appointment blood tests will be performed and you will have an opportunity to discuss your diagnosis with a specialist nurse or a Doctor
+At this appointment blood tests will be performed; you will have an opportunity to discuss your diagnosis with a specialist nurse or a consultant

 - Psychological support from health advisor, health promotion or adult mental health nurse

 - Sexual health care, STI testing, contraception and cervical screening

 - Specialist care (shared with other hospital consultants where necessary, with consent) including preconception advice, care in pregnancy, hepatitis co-infection and TB treatment

 Thames Valley Positive Support is an HIV charity that offers practical and emotional support to anyone affected by HIV across Berkshire.
 They have now expanded to include support services to the residents of North Hampshire too

 The Terrence Higgins Trust is a charity providing support to people at risk of HIV and people living with HIV.
 They will also answer private questions online.